Skip to main content

 Nebraska CAM Context

 Nebraska assesses commercial property at 100% of market value with annual revaluation.
 Omaha and Lincoln are the primary commercial markets.
-Nebraska has relatively high property tax rates, making tax pass-throughs a significant CAM component.
+Nebraska's relatively high property tax rates make tax pass-throughs a significant CAM component.

 Validate Your Nebraska Reconciliations